Research Fellow in History of Art and Film

 BA Hons Bradford, MA, PhD Leeds, PGCLTHE, Leeds

-Research interests include film theories of sexuality and gesture; theories and philosophies of colour and perception; historiography and the fantastic in narratives and public exhibition of early 1900s scientific expedition films; the social and institutional uses of film, photography, their historical specificities and the archival life of film in digital exhibition.
+Research interests include film theories of sexuality and gesture; theories and philosophies of colour and perception; historiography and the fantastic in narratives and public exhibition of early 1900s scientific expedition films; the social and institutional uses of film, photography, their historical specificities and the archival life of film in its digital exhibition.

 Liz Watkins’ research interests include film theories of sexuality and gesture; theories and philosophies of colour and perception; historiography and the fantastic in narratives and public exhibition of early 1900s scientific expedition films.
 Her work examines the social and institutional uses of film, photography, their historical specificities and the archival life of film in digital exhibition.